 Thirty-nine parcel packages have been obtained with the filing of thirty-three Certificates of Take.
-In December 2012, it was reported that one case had the Final Order entered in November (Parcel 68 Carrington Community Association, Inc.) and five cases are in finalization (Parcel 125, JGB 1831 Wiehle Avenue, LLC; Parcel 86/186 Maximums Properties, LLC; Parcel 90 Kaiser Foundation Health Plan; and Parcel 81, CESC Commerce Executive Park, LLC).
+In January 2013, it was reported that one case had the Final Order entered in December (Parcel 90 Kaiser Foundation Health Plan) and four cases are in finalization (Parcel 125, JBG 1831 Wiehle Avenue, LLC; Parcel 86/186 Maximums Properties, LLC; Parcel 81, CESC Commerce Executive Park, LLC and Parcel 3, West Group Properties, LLC).
+A trial date of March 11, 2013 has been set with regard to Parcel 3(West Group Properties, LLC).